plaid/plaid-java/DEPLOY.md

 PLAID_CLIENT_ID=insertclientidhere \
 mvn release:perform
 ```

-We need to specify the env variables because we run tests against sandbox as part of the release process.
-You need the PK/secret/client-id for a client that's enabled for direct integration against sandbox.
-Ask `mkelly@` or `dzhang@` to give this to you if you don't have access to one.

 This will release a new artifact with a bumped patch version to the Sonatype staging maven repository.
 After it's pushed to staging, you need to do some mucking around in the UI to push it to production.